coolsamson7/aspyx/README.md

         pass
 ```

-The `load` method is able to return a tree-like structure by returnin a `dict`.
+The `load` method is able to return a tree-like structure by returning a `dict`.

 As a default environment variables are already supported.